 That said, let’s dive in more deeply.

 In 2009 Tim Williams, President and CEO of 21st Mortgage sent the following letter out to all of their retailers.
-As the letter reflects, it cut off lending to those who didn’t carry Clayton Homes, and/or sell 21st Mortgage repossessions.
+As the letter reflects, it cut off lending to those who didn’t carry Clayton Homes, or did not commit to replacing inventory with Clayton Homes, or and/or sell 21st Mortgage repossessions.

 Williams claimed he had to do this, due to economic conditions after the 2008 mortgage/housing crisis meltdown.
-It sounded plausible.
+Williams’ claim sounded plausible at that time to many, given this occurred after the 2008 housing/credit crisis.

 The problem with Williams claim?
-That same year, Berkshire Hathaway Chairman Warren Buffett in his annual letter said that they had plenty of money.
+For that same year, Berkshire Hathaway Chairman Warren Buffett in his annual letter said that they had plenty of money.
 In fact, Berkshire said they loaned money to others.

 Rephrased, Warren Buffett, and later Williams’ Berkshire colleague Kevin Clayton, both contradicted key points made in Williams’ letter, above.
 Let’s look at some specific Buffett quotes, and then you can watch a video of Kevin Clayton.
 That will allow you to see and hear the evidence for yourself.